A brief history of PLA

 Is PLA a sustainable material?

-PLA is derived from natural materials, which means it is much more environmentally friendly than other plastics.
-It is biodegradable, compostable, and recyclable.
+PLA is bio-based and more environmentally friendly than many petroleum-based plastics.
+It is biodegradable, compostable and recyclable.

 What are the main properties of PLA?